 Food preparation in an extensive and/or ongoing manner is not permitted in resident rooms as a matter of safety and sanitation.
 Kitchens and kitchenettes are available in each residence hall for this purpose.
 Students are not permitted to use any cooking appliance with an exposed heating element.
 Non-Cooking appliances with open coils or exposed heating elements are also prohibited.
-These include, but are not limited to: hot plates, convection ovens, toaster ovens, toasters, electric frying pans, space heaters with open coils, portable-type electric grills, cup-type immersion heating coils, and other appliances with open coils or exposed heating elements, gas/propane powered appliances and charcoal cooking appliances are prohibited.
+These include, but are not limited to: hot plates, convection ovens, toaster ovens, toasters, electric frying pans, space heaters with open coils, portable-type electric grills, cup-type immersion heating coils, and other appliances with open coils or exposed heating elements, gas/propane powered appliances and charcoal cooking appliances are prohibited inside the Residence Halls.
+Appliances should not be operated in closets or other closed areas or close to flammable items.
+Residents may be held responsible for any damages caused by negligent use of appliances.

 In addition, residents should monitor the number and type of appliances they bring, as well as the use and placement of electrical cords, extension cords and surge protectors.
-Please note that University Housing is not liable for damage to electronic appliances and other items caused by power surges.
-Residents may be held responsible for any damages caused by negligent use of appliances.